 Measured by taking physical liquor inventory, what is the average liquor cost or beverage cost for bars?
 In my role performing liquor inventory for bars and restaurants professionally, I am often asked this question.
 I’d like to do my best to answer the question and also suggest some other ideas that hopefully will move your thinking away from achieving an industry standard average beverage cost and into making your liquor cost into what’s optimal for your business.

-To provide some context, Bar-i has performed free liquor inventory audits for more than 50 bars and restaurants in Colorado.
+To provide some context, Bar-i has performed liquor inventory audits for hundreds of bars and restaurants across the United States.
 One element of this involves accurately measuring each bar’s liquor cost.
 My thoughts on the subject of average beverage cost are therefore based on this real world data.

 The Pitfalls Associated with the Concept of "Average Liquor Cost"